Targeted Local Projections: Model set-up

 \textbf{Asymptotic properties.} Under the local-to-VAR framework with $\zeta > 1/4$, \cite{olea2024double} show that LP is doubly robust in the sense that it has no asymptotic bias.
 In contrast, VAR suffers from asymptotic bias when $\zeta \in (1/4,1/2]$.
-This is stated in their Propositions 3.1 and 3.2, which assume that the number of lags is the same in the LP and VAR and equal to the ones in the true DGP.
-However, the result straightforwardly generalizes to the case LP contains more lags than the true number of lags, as long as the number of lags is finite.
-This is stated in Theorem \ref{thm:1} below. \begin{theorem} Under Assumption \ref{asn:1},
+This is stated in their Propositions 3.1 and 3.2, which assume that the number of lags is the same in the LP and VAR and equal to that in the true DGP.
+However, the result generalizes to the case in which LP contains more lags than the true number of lags, and this is stated in Theorem \ref{thm:1} below. \begin{theorem} Under Assumption \ref{asn:1}, $\mathbb E(\hat{\beta}_h^{LP} - \beta_h) = o(T^{-1/2}),$ while